-Total Cost of USMLE Journey for Indian Students: Step-by-Step
+Total Cost of USMLE Journey for Indian Students

 Embarking on the United States Medical Licensing Examination (USMLE) journey is a significant commitment, both academically and financially.
 Understanding the various costs involved is essential for effective planning and budgeting.
+If you are an Indian medical student or graduate, knowing the USMLE total cost for Indian aspirants becomes even more important to plan your journey efficiently.
 Below is a detailed breakdown of the expenses you can anticipate:

 Note: The “international surcharge” applies to Step 1 and 2 CK if you choose a testing center outside the U.S. or Canada (which most Indian candidates do).
-For example, the USMLE Step 1 fee in India is about $1,225 (the $1,020 base fee + $205 surcharge), which is roughly ₹1.02 lakh.
+For example, the USMLE Step 1 fee in India is about $900 (the $695 base fee + $205 surcharge), which is roughly ₹83,000.
 All fees are subject to change, so always check the official USMLE/ECFMG website for the latest figures.

 2. Study Materials and Preparation